We offer a wide range of possible projects to choose from. If you have an idea not listed here, we'd love to hear about it!

 Posted 2009-03-05 18:20:56 UTC

-In UNIX systems, traditionally most software is installed in a common directory hierachy, where files from various packages live beside each other, grouped by function: user-invokable executables in /bin, system-wide configuration files in /etc, architecture specific static files in /lib, variable data in /var, and so on.
+In UNIX systems, traditionally most software is installed in a common directory hierarchy, where files from various packages live beside each other, grouped by function: user-invokable executables in /bin, system-wide configuration files in /etc, architecture specific static files in /lib, variable data in /var, and so on.
 To allow clean installation, deinstallation, and upgrade of software packages, GNU/Linux distributions usually come with a package manager, which keeps track of all files upon installation/removal in some kind of central database.

-While the normal Stow package (for traditional UNIX systems) uses symlinks to the actual files, updated on installation/deinstallation events, the Hurd translator mechanism allows a much more elegant solution: stowfs (which is actually a special mode of unionfs) creates virtual directories on the fly, composed of all the files from the individual package directories.
+While the normal Stow or Guix package (for traditional UNIX systems) uses symlinks to the actual files, updated on installation/deinstallation events, the Hurd translator mechanism allows a much more elegant solution: stowfs (which is actually a special mode of unionfs) creates virtual directories on the fly, composed of all the files from the individual package directories.

 The problem with this approach is that unionfs presently can be launched only once the system is booted up, meaning the virtual directories are not available at boot time.
 But the boot process itself already needs access to files from various packages.
 So to make this design actually usable, it is necessary to come up with a way to launch unionfs very early at boot time, along with the root filesystem.